AssureeServices/Watson-Tone-Analyzer-With-QlikSense/README.md

 To make this work in Qlik Sense:

 •	First, need to create a Watson account and subscribe for the Watson tone analyzer service.
 There is a subscription fee for this service.
 However, free service has a limitation of 2500 calls per month.
+(Please check IBM Watson licensing site for latest promo)

 •	Get the tone analyzer API key, and this will be used in Qlik Sense to establish a call.